NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

 The co-ordinates x,y specify the co-ordinate which appears in the bottom left hand corner of the screen.
-When a window is opened, the scale is reset with the equivalent of SCALE
+When a window is opened, the scale is reset with the equivalent of `SCALE
-#ch,100,0,0.
+#ch,100,0,0`.

 Although a line drawn up the side of a window will be size units long, the length required to draw a line along the whole of the